Q. Do heavier goals need to be anchored even though it is already difficult to move them?

 Q. Once a goal is anchored, is it fully secured?

-A. No. You should take extra precaution with portable goals should by locking the goals face to face and/or to a permanent structure after play has finished.
+A. No. You should take extra precautions with portable goals by locking the goals face to face and/or to a permanent structure after play has finished.

 Q. Is it true that soccer goals will not tip over unless they are moved or climbed on?

-A. No unanchored, portable, and/or lightweight goals are capable of tipping over during high winds, especially those with nets attached to the frame.
+A. No. Unanchored, portable, and/or lightweight goals are all capable of tipping over during high winds, especially those with nets attached to the frame.